 One catch, however, is that Amazon Flex Insurance and its $1 million in liability coverage only applies if the accident occurs when the contractor is “on the clock.”
-If the accident occurs after the driver has completed his or her deliveries for that day and is on their way home or back to their office, the accident is not covered by Flex Insurance.
+If the accident occurs after the driver has completed their deliveries for that day and is on their way home or back to their office, Flex Insurance does not cover the accident.

-The $1 million in liability coverage under the Amazon Flex Insurance for contract drivers is more than enough to cover damages for 95% of auto accident cases.
-Even auto accident cases resulting in major injuries, such as fractured legs, rarely have a settlement value greater than $600,000.
-But in a small percentage of major auto accident cases, damages can easily exceed $1 million.
+The $1 million in liability coverage under Amazon Flex Insurance for contract drivers is more than enough to cover damages for 95% of auto accident cases.
+Even auto accident cases resulting in significant injuries, such as fractured legs, rarely have a settlement value greater than $600,000.
+But in a small percentage of significant auto accident cases, damages can easily exceed $1 million.

-So what happens in these cases when the $1 million in coverage is exhausted?
+So what happens when the $1 million in coverage is exhausted in these cases?
 Can Amazon be held legally liable for damages in these situations?
-So far the answer seems to be no but no one has pushed this issue (that our lawyers know of, anyway).
+So far, the answer seems to be no. But lawyers are starting to push the issue.
 Legally, companies like Amazon are fully liable for the negligent acts of their employees, but not under the law for the actions of independent contractors.
-There are several ways to get around this and hold Amazon liable, but none of them are very easy.
+There are several ways to get around this and hold Amazon liable, but none are straightforward.

 The first way to go after Amazon directly would be to argue that Amazon had so much control over the contractor that the court should treat them as an employee for liability purposes.
 Our lawyers have settled a case leveraging this very issue but not against Amazon.

 Let’s say John Doe from Baltimore wants to work as a delivery driver for Amazon.
-He makes all the investments to buy the delivery van and goes through the sign-up process and gets hired by Amazon Delivery Partner Services as an independent contractor.
+He makes all the investments to buy the delivery van, goes through the sign-up process, and gets hired by Amazon Delivery Partner Services as an independent contractor.
 But it turns out John is an alcoholic with 2 prior drunk driving convictions.
 After 6 months of working as an Amazon contractor, 2 customers have made complaints about John’s driving.
 John then gets drunk and hits a 4-year-old while making a delivery for Amazon.
-In this situation, the plaintiff could sue Amazon for negligent hiring and/or supervision.
-The theory would be that Amazon failed to properly screen John and should never have hired him in light of his prior DUIs.
+The plaintiff could sue Amazon for negligent hiring and/or supervision in this situation.
+The theory would be that Amazon failed to screen John properly and should never have hired him in light of his prior DUIs.

-So far there have not been any reported cases in which a plaintiff has successfully held Amazon directly liable under either of these theories.
-Based on information gathered by the New York Times, Amazon has been named as a direct defendant in a total of 45 auto accident cases involving one of its contract drivers.
+So far, no reported cases have been reported in which a plaintiff has successfully held Amazon directly liable under either of these theories.
+Based on information gathered by the New York Times, Amazon has been named as a direct defendant in 45 auto accident cases involving one of its contract drivers.
 In most of those cases, Amazon was dismissed from the case.
 The rest resulted in confidential settlements that may or may not have involved a payment from Amazon.

 If you or a loved one has been injured in an Amazon van accident in the Baltimore-Washington area, our Amazon truck accident lawyers can help get you the financial compensation you are entitled to.
 Call us today at 800-553-8082.